rain0r/stimmungskalender/README.md

 This can can help you identify patterns to establish a better understanding of your wellbeing or sleeping habits.

-It's build with [Django](https://www.djangoproject.com/) and can be self-hosted.
+It's built with [Django](https://www.djangoproject.com/) and can be self-hosted.

 ---